 makes 4 servings

-- Pour dressing over noodles, veggies, cilantro, and scallions; toss well to coat.
+Pour dressing over noodles, vegetables, cilantro, and scallions; toss well to coat.
 Serve immediately.

-Note: can add thinly julienned veggies if desired (4 cups thinly julienned vegetables (carrots, radishes, zucchini, cabbage, snow peas, cucumbers, bell peppers, etc).
+You can add thinly julienned vegetables if desired (4 cups thinly julienned vegetables (carrots, radishes, zucchini, cabbage, snow peas, cucumbers, bell peppers, etc).